piotr-dziubecki/github-stats/README.md

 example how to get various stats out of github

 ## What does it do ?
 The script queries for all public repositories of given user/project.
-Next it iterates over each repository and lists number of contributors.
-At the end it writes the data to the csv file.
+Next it iterates over each repository and lists number of contributors and repository properties.
+At the end it writes the data to the csv files.
+It supports pagination now.

 ## Prerequisites